-We are entering the season of pies.
-In my family, pumpkin and apple are traditional for Thanksgiving (it’s just two weeks away!) and are always homemade.
+To my mind, autumn is pie season.
+In my family, pumpkin and apple are traditional for Thanksgiving and are always homemade.
 From the time I was old enough to help, I’d be right there during pie making time.
 Sure, I was interested in how the pies came together, but mostly, I wanted first dibs on the leftover crust.

 Once the pies were in the oven, my mom would let me roll out all the scraps with my tiny rolling pin, fill them with jam, and bake them off in the toaster oven.
-I thought my little tarts were the best thing ever.
+I thought my little jam filled turnovers were the best thing ever.

 Fast forward to today, and I still love to fill leftover scraps of pie crust with jam.
-Any time I find myself with a little extra dough, I rummage through the fridge, looking for an open jar that will serve as filling and make an impromptu hand pie/crostada/tart thingie.
+Any time I find myself with a little extra dough, I rummage through the fridge, looking for an open jar that will serve as filling (I particularly love them made with this sour cherry and apricot jam) and make an impromptu hand pie/crostada/tart thingie.
 If can spare an egg, I’ll whisk up an egg wash and paint it over the top so that it bakes up glossy and burnished.

 I’ve included my favorite pie crust recipe here, in case you don’t have one that you love.
 If you’re on pie duty this holiday season, might I suggest making a couple of batches for the freezer this weekend?
-It will ease the way when you’re making pies a day or two before Thanksgiving and will bring a jam-filled tart within easy reach.
+It will ease the way when you’re making pies a day or two before Thanksgiving and will bring a jam filled turnover within easy reach.

 Basic Pie Dough Recipe